cyberjunky/python-garminconnect/README.md

-n -- Get activities data from start '0' and limit '100' o -- Download activities data by date from '2022-10-14' to '2022-10-21' p -- Get all kinds of activities data from '0' r -- Upload activity data in fit format from file 'MY_ACTIVITY.fit' s -- Get all kinds of Garmin device info
+n -- Get activities data from start '0' and limit '100' o -- Download activities data by date from '2022-10-14' to '2022-10-21' p -- Get all kinds of activities data from '0' r -- Upload activity data from file 'MY_ACTIVITY.fit' s -- Get all kinds of Garmin device info
 Z -- Logout Garmin Connect portal q -- Exit